 SMU-ACC Football Record

 Boston College, Clemson, Duke, Florida State, Georgia Tech, Louisville, Miami, N.C.
-State, North Carolina, Pitt, Syracuse, Virginia, Virginia Tech, and Wake Forest are the teams in the ACC this year.
+State, North Carolina, Pitt, Syracuse, Virginia, Virginia Tech, and Wake Forest were the teams in the ACC last year.

 Some of those schools have reportedly shared disinterest in adding other schools.
 Florida State, for example, has expressed frustration about the ACC’s media deal and a possible desire to go to another conference.